vess-dev/drop/README.md

 - strip
 - upx

-Warning: Crosscompilation for Windows is broken in Rust currently.
+Warning: Crosscompilation for Windows is <u>broken</u> on some Linux distributions.
 How to fix: https://wiki.archlinux.org/title/rust#Windows

 ```